BitBoxSwiss/bitbox-base/docs/overview/diy.md

 **Create Mender.io update artefacts**

 The Armbian disk image contains only one partition and cannot be updated remotely.
-To integrate the BitBox Base with the professional Mender.io update management solution, this image is postprocessed.
+To integrate the BitBoxBase with the professional Mender.io update management solution, this image is postprocessed.
 The result is a disk image with multiple partition that contain the mender configuration and allow over-the-air updates.

 * Creating Mender.io disk image and update artefacts based on the Armbian system image
   ```bash
   sudo make mender-artefacts
   ```